Global Supply Chain and Operations Management

 The Master programme is basically divided into three parts:

-The second semester modules – also worth 30 credit points – build on the first semester to provide additional specialised skills required for the challenges in the G-SCOM career sector.
+The second semester modules build on the first semester to provide additional specialised skills required for the challenges in the G-SCOM career sector.

-If students do not take an internship, the third semester is scheduled for completing the degree by submitting the Master thesis and defending it in an oral exam.
+The third semester is scheduled for completing the degree by submitting the master thesis and defending it in an oral exam.
 During the third semester, a research methodology seminar is provided to support the work on the thesis.
-The third semester is worth a total of 30 credit points.
+For students who do an internship in their third semester, the master thesis is postponed to the fourth semester.

 |Language of Instruction||English|